You are here

 Alumni Linda Broadbelt, Bill Lowrie, Daniel Gallego-Perez, Adina Sterling, Bill Leipold, and Hannah Zierden won various awards, including national-level awards from the American Chemical Society and the National Science Foundation.

-And on a personal note, I'm delighted to report that I received my fourth R01 from the National Institutes of Health, bringing my total R01 funding to $8.4M for the year.
+And on a personal note, I received my fourth R01 from the National Institutes of Health, bringing my total R01 funding to $8.4M for the year.

 There's lots more to tell, but these might be the most salient points to report at this time.